1. The atmosphere is the envelope of_____________.

 Explanation: CFCs break down ozone molecules.

-22. The ozone hole is observed mostly over:
+22. The ozone hole is observed mostly over_____________.

 A) Arctic region